lchsk/big-data-project-comp530/documents/DesignDocument.md

 ##Design Document

 ###1 Summary of Proposal

+This project is intended to help inform of the likelihood of the archeological discovery anywhere in England.
+It will be used by planners wishing to lower the risk involves with discovering archeological sites and those looking for a specific place of value.

+The project is being conducted in conjunction with the Hartree Centre.
+The aims of the project involve allowing a stakeholder to visualise likely locations where archaeological artefacts may be discovered.
+The likelihood will be calculated using a statistical model with data fed into it from open sources.

+The research we have carried out so far has involved gathering data from various sources, we have also researched the software and development tools necessary to complete this project which we had no experience in previously.
+These were mostly part of the IBM Big Insights package and included Big R, Big SQL, and various other sections of the software product.
+In further time we will seek to learn how to use the visualisation software involved in the project.

 ###2 Data structures and storage

+To store the data we will be using Hadoop within the InfoSphere BigInsights package and to query the data as it is spread over numerous nodes we will need to use a specialised querying software - Big SQL.
+The data with be distributed and parallelised using Hadoop and MapReduce.
+Then to query this data we will use the built in hive platform within IBM's Big SQL.
+Big SQL uses IBM's knowledge of databases to provide access to Hadoop Distributed File Systems whether through JDBC or ODBC seamlessly.

+The data we will be distributing using Hadoop includes the OS Terrain 50 which is in ASCII grid format which has the height above mean sea level for the whole of Britain defined at 50 metre intervals.
+Also, we have the York Archaeological Data Service grey literature which in CSV format contains the locations of 30,000 historical excavations across the UK.
+The English Heritage site contains the location data of historical battle sites, encampments and finds across the UK.
+Finally the British Geological Survey looks at soil composition at locations around the UK which is in the form of GIS grid data.

+We will distribute this data as previously spoken about and then pass it through a statistical model which will compare the terrain type, historical events, previous archaeological finds to process a likelihood of finding an item of interest at that location.

 ###3 Algorithms and statistical model

 In order to obtain proper results, we intend to use three methods.
 That approach would let us compare algorithms and that also should benefit the quality of the outcome.
 A user should be given a choice of either of three methods and be able to see the results obtained by each of them.